thquad/learn-angular/documentation/NgRx/NgRx.md

 ![NgRx overview diagram](../assets/ngrx-overview.svg)

 Quick overview:
-- [Actions](./actions.md) are used to change data.
-They are triggered events.
+- [Actions](./actions.md) are events.
+You trigger an action, if you want to change data in the state.
 - [Selectors](./selector.md) retrieve data from the state.
 - [Reducers](./reducers.md) contain the actual data / state.
-Reducer listen for triggered actions to manipulate the state.
+Reducer also listen for triggered actions to manipulate the state.
 - Effects are for asynchronous operations.
 Effects listen for triggered actions to execute.

 The store is accessed through a store service.
 The store service can be injected into components like this: `store = inject(Store);`